ssant096/Movie-Recommeder/README.md

  Clone this repository into a workspace.

- To run program: From the project directory in your terminal run "src/*.cpp" then follow the output instructions to make and view a list of movie recomendataions.
+ To run program: From the project directory in your terminal run "src/*.cpp -o run" then "./run" and follow the output instructions to make and view a list of movie recomendataions.

  To run tests: From the project directory navigate to the tests folder ("cd tests") and add google test with "git submodule add https://github.com/google/googletest.git".
 Navigate back to the project directory with "cd .." and run "cmake ." followed by "make" then "./bin/runAllTests".
  ## Testing